zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    different analyzers.
 For example, the HTTP analyzer reports user-agent and server software by raising this event.
-Different from :zeek:id:`software_version_found`  and :zeek:id:`software_parse_error`, this event is always raised, independent of whether Bro can parse the version string.
+Different from :zeek:id:`software_version_found`  and :zeek:id:`software_parse_error`, this event is always raised, independent of whether Zeek can parse the version string.